Manboy17/railroad/doc/Documentation.md

 Hence, there would be N levels, and a search would take N traversals.
 That's why it's O(N) in the worst case.
 And this is why we need to balance the trees to achieve O(log N) search. ([reference](https://medium.com/@samip.sharma963/binary-search-tree-and-its-big-o-f75eef7a985))

 #### Tests
-All tests can be founf [here](../test/collection/TestMyBST.java).
+All tests can be found [here](../test/collection/TestMyBST.java).
 Overall some tests overview:

 [GivenTree_WhenCheckingContains_ConfirmCorrectResults](../test/collection/TestMyBST.java) : It confirms that the method correctly identifies the presence of keys in a populated tree.